The Ultimate Guide to Applying for a Small Business Loan

 Before applying, you should have a clear business plan that explains how you’ll utilize a loan.
 In addition, you should provide information relating to your business’s figures, like your year of inception, last year’s profits, and monthly sales amount.

-Every lender’s requirements will differ, and you may have to submit documents like a personal statement, personal credit report, criminal record, previous legal names, previous addresses, and more.
+Every lender’s requirements will differ, and you may have to submit documents such as:

 3. Organize Your Financial Statements

 In addition, you should check your personal and your business’s credit scores through at least one credit union.
 Because your credit can affect the terms and conditions surrounding your final loan offer, it’s important to be aware of these numbers prior to applying.

 In addition, brick-and-mortar businesses are typically required to furnish a landlord subordination form.
 This document assures the lender that you as the tenant can stay on the landlord’s property during the lease agreement.

 4. Complete the Loan Application Process

 On your application, be honest about your debts, past businesses, and any other relevant information.
 If your application includes any false information, your application will likely be rejected.

 5. Wait for an Answer (And Try Again if You Don’t Succeed)

 You may need to provide more documentation along the way, so make sure to get back to the lender quickly if they follow up.
 Ultimately, the waiting period depends on your chosen lending institution and application strength.

 If you’ve received a business loan, share your application tips with us in the comment section below!

-Editor’s Note: This post was updated for accuracy and comprehensiveness in September 2019.
+Editor’s Note: This post was updated for accuracy and comprehensiveness in July 2021.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.